hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `node_public_ip_tags` - (Optional) Specifies a mapping of tags to the instance-level public IPs.
 Changing this forces a new resource to be created.

--> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/NodePublicIPTagsPreview` is enabled and the Resource Provider is re-registered.
+-> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/NodePublicIPTagsPreview` is enabled and the Resource Provider is re-registered. , see [the documentation](https://learn.microsoft.com/en-us/azure/aks/use-node-public-ips#use-public-ip-tags-on-node-public-ips-preview) for more information.

 ---